insight-creative/Insight-Creative-2021/content/careers/copywriter.md

 ---
 ## About Us

 At Insight Creative, Inc., we believe great creative content and intelligent strategy make things happen.
-They drive users to a website, move clients to top-of-mind awareness and make customers want to buy a product or service.
+They drive users to a website, move clients to top-of-mind awareness, and make customers want to buy a product or service.

 Insight Creative, Inc. is a full-service advertising agency that has been moving our clients forward since 1988.
 Our mission is to build our client’s businesses by delivering digital and traditional communication with substance.
 Our services are exclusively tailored to fit the needs and resources of each client.

-Insight Creative, Inc. is an agency with expertise across all disciplines, including brand strategy, advertising, digital services, social media and public relations.
-We are known for creating memorable campaigns that generate strong brand awareness, increased sales and leads and measurable results for our clients.
+Insight Creative, Inc. is an agency with expertise across all disciplines, including brand strategy, advertising, digital services, social media, and public relations.
+We are known for creating memorable campaigns that generate strong brand awareness, increased sales and leads, and measurable results for our clients.

 Our agency is home to a group of bright, seasoned marketing professionals who inspire each other and feel passionate about what they do.
-We describe our company culture as collaborative, engaging and fast-paced.
+We describe our company culture as collaborative, engaging, and fast-paced.
 We help build our client’s brands and have fun while making it happen.

 ## Job Description

 We are currently seeking an experienced copywriter who aspires to work in an agency setting.
-This is a part- or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
+This is a part or full-time position working from our office in Green Bay, WI, and not a work-from-home or telecommute opportunity.
 In this role, you will create engaging, compelling messages for a wide variety of clients in a wide variety of industries.
 The ideal candidate is skilled in crafting both long-form and short-form content for distribution through multiple communication channels.

 Having knowledge of general marketing principles and experience with evolving marketing tactics such as SEO is a plus.
-Above all, we’re seeking people with a passion for the written word, a willingness to learn and grow and the ability to thrive in a team environment.
+Above all, we’re seeking people with a passion for the written word, a willingness to learn and grow, and the ability to thrive in a team environment.

 Our ideal candidate possesses at least 3 years of experience with a solid command of concept development and copywriting in both the traditional media and digital space.